TharakaUJ/answer.dev-Docs/index.md

 title: "Getting Statrted"
 layout: home
 nav_order: 1
 ---
 {% include table-content %}

-<iframe style="aspect-ratio: 16/9; width: 100%;" src="https://www.youtube.com/embed/gbirCaDgna4?si=kc_GhF9HvrqAtpQM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-# What is MIDJ.app?
+# What is answr.dev?

-MIDJ is an API that allows you to generate high quality images using text prompts as the input.
+Answr is an API that deliver a range of SEO tools all-in-one.

 # Getting Started